drobotik/eav/docs/eav.md

 ```

 ### Import attributes
 During the import process, the AttributesWorker component will retrieve column names from the source data.
 These column names will then be validated.
-If any of the column names do not correspond to existing attributes (new attributes) or attributes that are not linked with the attribute set, the program will raise an exception and provide the names of the attributes that need to be addressed.
+If any of the column names do not correspond to existing attributes (new attributes) or attributes that are not linked with the attribute set, the process will raise an exception and provide the names of the attributes that need to be addressed.

 To ensure the import process works correctly, a configuration for these attributes needs to be provided.
 This configuration will facilitate the creation of the necessary attributes before proceeding with the data import.
 ```php